Brian King (politician): Committee assignments

 During the 2016 legislative session, King served on the Executive Appropriations Committee, the Executive Offices and Criminal Justice Appropriations Subcommittee, the House Judiciary Committee, the House Revenue and Taxation Committee, and the House Rules Committee.
 He also served as the House minority leader.
 In the 2022 legislative session, King served on the Executive Appropriations Committee, the Federalism Commission, the House Business and Labor Committee, the House Judiciary Committee, the House Legislative Expense Oversight Committee, the Legislative Audit Subcommittee, the Legislative Management Committee, Natural Resources, Agriculture, and Environmental Quality Appropriations Subcommittee, and the Subcommittee on Oversight.

 Gun policy

 Throughout his career, King has sponsored gun control legislation.
 In 2019, King sponsored HB 148, "Universal Background Checks for Firearm Purchasers" that would require background checks for all gun sales, but it was not given a committee vote.
 In 2020, King sponsored his and it was tabled by the House Law Enforcement and Criminal Justice Committee by an 8–3 vote.
 In 2022, King sponsored a modified version of the bill previously sponsored, which would require background checks for all non-federal firearms licensees, law enforcement agencies and officers and family members as exceptions.
 The House Law Enforcement and Criminal Justice Committee rejected the bill on an 8–3 vote.

+Chair of the Utah Democratic Party

+On May 31, 2025, King was elected chair of the Utah Democratic Party, defeating campaign consultant Ben Peck with 52% of the vote.